DataDog/Dash-2020-UX-workshop-2-scenarios/move-fast/4-regression.md

 Thanks to the Synthetics test, we managed to detect this breaking change and revert it quickly.
 Without these tests, it might have taken a frustrated user to send us an email about this regression for us to find out about it.

-Not the user experience we want to provide.
+Not the user experience we want to provide!

 Let's see now how to limit the impact of this breaking change on a subset of users.